n8mob/n8mob.github.io/reference/someModelNumbers.md

 ## Panasonic RX-SR29
 After the portable player out of the top of the BP1000 stopped working, I replaced it with the [Panasonic RX-SR29](http://pocketcalculatorshow.com/walkman/panasonic/panasonic-walkman-models/).
 I put that giant thing in my pocket and carried it around in Middle School.
 I ran some earbuds up through my shirt.
 (Originally the ones from my original GameBoy, but later some Sony ones.)

+## Sony MDR-E414 Earbuds
+My original Nintendo GameBoy came with a pair of stereo earbuds.
+I liked them so much that I replaced them with what had to be a pair of Sony MDR-E414s.

 ## Radio Shack TRC-226
 Hand-Held CB Radio Transceiver